couchbase-examples/rag-demo/README.md

 ## RAG Demo using Couchbase, Streamlit, LangChain, and OpenAI

 This is a demo app built to chat with your custom PDFs using the vector search capabilities of Couchbase to augment the OpenAI results in a Retrieval-Augmented-Generation (RAG) model.

-For full tutorial, please visit [Developer Portal](https://developer.couchbase.com/tutorial-python-langchain-pdf-chat).
+For the full tutorial, please visit [Developer Portal](https://developer.couchbase.com/tutorial-python-langchain-pdf-chat).

 ### How does it work?